harrycresswell/harry/site/content/articles/artboards.md

 +++

- <p class="intro">Naming Artboards might not be the most exciting subject, but non the less, it's an important one.
-If it's not already, a solid Artboard naming system should be a critical part of your design process.</p>
+{{< intro >}}Naming Artboards might not be the most exciting subject, but non the less, it's an important one.
+If it's not already, a solid Artboard naming system should be a critical part of your design process.{{< /intro >}}

 A year or so ago I started thinking more about how best to name Artboards in Sketch.
 After a fair bit of trial and error, I arrived at a particular technique which just works. **I've used this method extensively for a year** or so now without having to revisit it.